csc-training/geocomputing/gdal/readme.md

 > [!IMPORTANT]
 > In these scripts `project_2015299` has been used as example project name.
 Change the project name to your own CSC project name.
-> `cscusername` is example username, replace with your username.

 ## Preparations
 * Make a folder for the exercise materials and make it your working directory